Perlmint/n_assignment/README.md

   * load shp, dbf files

 # build
-you can use Visual Studio solution or CMake.
+you can use Visual Studio solution file or CMake.
 ## Visual Stuidio solution
 open `assignments.sln` with visual studio and build it.